Skip to Main Content

 • For more information on author rights, see the 2019 CARL Guide to Author Rights.

-• To search for permissions given by publishers as part of a journal publisher's copyright transfer agreement see the SHERPA/RoMEo tool.
+• To search for permissions given by publishers as part of a journal publisher's copyright transfer agreement see the Open Policy Finder tool.

 • For more information about copyright and research/scholarship, visit the MRU Copyright Libguide.